The Flea Theater

-The Flea Theater is a theater in the TriBeCa neighborhood of Manhattan in New York City.
-It presents primarily experimental theatre by Black, brown, and queer artists, as well as a venue for film stars to act on a 74-seat stage.
+The Flea Theater is a theater in the TriBeCa neighborhood of Manhattan in New York City, New York, U.S. It presents primarily experimental theatre by Black, brown, and queer artists, as well as a venue for film stars to act on a 74-seat stage.
 The theater was founded in 1996 by Jim Simpson, Sigourney Weaver, Mac Wellman, and Kyle Chepulis.
-The Flea earned early acclaim for original productions of post-9-11 play The Guys and political works by A. R. Gurney.
-According to the New York Times, "Since its inception in 1996, The Flea has presented over 100 plays and numerous dance and live music performances.
-Under Artistic Director Jim Simpson and Producing Director Carol Ostrow, The Flea is one of New York’s leading off-off-Broadway companies."
+The Flea earned early acclaim for original productions of post-9/11 play The Guys and political works by A. R. Gurney.
+According to The New York Times, "Since its inception in 1996, The Flea has presented over 100 plays and numerous dance and live music performances.
+Under Artistic Director Jim Simpson and Producing Director Carol Ostrow, The Flea is one of New York's leading off-off-Broadway companies."